kellianneyang/predictive-academic-analytics/README.md

 Certain university offices, such as career services and advising, would also benefit from answers to these questions.
 Career counselors would be able to suggest courses to students to explore diverse career fields that students would be more willing to take a chance on, if they knew the courses wouldn't bring their grades down.
 Advisors' student satisfaction ratings would rise if they could recommend courses to students that students end up getting good grades in.

 Tutoring startups will also want this data.
 If they can predict which courses give out the worst grades, they can target their hiring of tutors to those classes and focus their marketing efforts towards those subjects and classes as well.

-## Problem 2: Predicting Popularity of Courses

-Which courses should universities offer more sections of?
-Which courses can be eliminated to free up resources for more needed courses, or to minimize loss of revenue?
-Universities are in the business of attracting students, and earn revenue from students' tuition dollars.

-This dataset includes the number of grades given for each course section, which is equivalent to the number of students who took the course (minus students who dropped the course, which is not included).
-Over time, courses whose sections have reached maximum capacity and have increased in demand have had more seats and sections added.
-The result of this is that if we can predict the number of students in a course, we have an approximation of how popular the course is, i.e., how in-demand it is with students.

-The big stakeholders in this problem are universities.
-They want to know which courses are in-demand, so they can increase seats and sections in those courses, and thereby increase revenue from tuition.
-If classes at certain times of day, or classes with certain day-of-week schedules, or classes in certain subjects are popular, the university can maximize revenue by making any new classes in accordance with those features.

 # Source of Data